Tags

 • Elizabeth Arkush, an anthropology professor and archaeologist who has been conducting research in the Peruvian Andes since 1999.
 She examines war and violence and their connections to political authority, community and ideology.

-• Yuan Chang is distinguished professor of pathology, an American Cancer Society research professor and the UPMC Endowed Chair in Cancer Virology.
+• Yuan Chang, a Distinguished Professor of Pathology, an American Cancer Society research professor and the UPMC Endowed Chair in Cancer Virology.
 She previously co-led the Cancer Virology Program, which discovered the Kaposi sarcoma herpesvirus and the Merkel cell polyomavirus, two of the seven human viruses that cause 20% of cancers globally.

-• Patrick S. Moore is a distinguished microbiology and medical genetics professor, an American Cancer Society research professor and a Pittsburgh Foundation Endowed Chair in Innovative Cancer Research.
+• Patrick S. Moore, a Distinguished Professor of Microbiology and Molecular Genetics, an American Cancer Society research professor and a Pittsburgh Foundation Endowed Chair in Innovative Cancer Research.
 He previously co-led the Cancer Virology Program with Distinguished Professor Chang, his wife.

 The inductees will be honored in September during ceremonies in Cambridge, Massachusetts.